llpeterson/direct/perspective.md

 use a technology called SONET (Synchronous Optical Network), which was originally developed to meet the demanding management requirements of telephone carriers.

-And of course there is also the *mobile* or *cellular* network (also referred to as 4G, but which is rapidly being marketed as 5G) that connects our mobile devices to the Internet.
-This technology can also serve as the sole Internet connection into our homes or offices, but comes with the added benefit of allowing us to maintain Internet connectivity while moving from place to place.

 Finally, in addition to last-mile, backbone, and mobile links, there are the links that you find inside a building or a campus—generally